-Mexican American youth show signs of metabolic syndrome: Early screening criticalJuly 11th, 2013 in Genetics /
+Mexican American youth show signs of metabolic syndrome: Early screening criticalJuly 11, 2013 in Medicine & Health / Genetics

 Mexican American children are experiencing substantial burdens of obesity, pre-diabetes, and other health problems which historically would have been expected to develop much later in life.
 The findings of a new study by Texas Biomed scientists in San Antonio argue for early screening and intervention to delay or avoid chronic health problems as these children age.

 Directed by Texas Biomed scientist Ravindranath Duggirala, Ph.D., in collaboration with scientists from UT Health Science Center at San Antonio and other institutions, the results of the study were published online in the journal Human Genetics.
 The research was funded primarily by the National Institute of Child Health and Human Development, a division of the National Institutes of Health (NIH).

 Metabolic syndrome is a cluster of early warning signs for diabetes, heart disease, and other major medical problems.
 These warning signs include increased accumulation of fat around the waist and in the blood, as well as elevated blood pressure and blood sugar, and high insulin levels.
 An estimated 2.5 million adolescents in the US have metabolic syndrome, with minority groups such as Mexican Americans being particularly vulnerable.